Challenges in Scientific Data Communication from Low-Mass Interstellar Probes: Theoretical limits on direct detection

 \subsection{BPP is unbounded}

 Notably the capacity $\capacity$ is unbounded even for finite average power,

 This confirms that a PAR constraint is necessary to prevent infinite BPP, and more importantly indicates that increasing $\peakpwr$ increases BPP and $\capacity$ even as $\avgpwr$ is held constant.
-(The uncertainty principle will intervene at very high PAR \citeref{798}.)
+The uncertainty principle will intervene at very high PAR \citereftwo{798}{836} to render our channel model physically unrealizable.